 And why should it not be missing?
 Because it is one of the most common skin conditions of all, although you are probably more familiar with it as atopic dermatitis.
 That's why I'm particularly keen to write about it and give you tips on how you can support your skin in the best possible way.

 It is therefore particularly important to understand what happens to the skin with atopic dermatitis.
-If you are affected yourself, you may already know this, but I am still in favor of educating as much as possible in order to bring more and more knowledge into these areas of skin care and thus also more understanding and at the same time less shame.
+If you are affected yourself, then you may already know this, but I am still in favor of educating as much as possible in order to bring more and more knowledge into these areas of skin care and thus also more understanding and less shame at the same time.

 This is because changes to the skin are usually easy to see from the outside and are difficult to hide.
 This makes the whole thing very psychologically stressful for those affected.
 Keyfact to this: Factors such as stress and internal pressure are often among the triggers, as they stimulate certain immune cells which in turn send out inflammatory messengers!
 Not good.